Sage-Bionetworks/BridgeDocs/_articles/consent.md

 layout: article
 ---

+<div id="toc"></div>

 *All participants in your mHealth study must consent to participate in your research before you can collect their data.* The United States requires this **informed consent,** along with approval of your research by an Institutional Review Board.
 Once you have approval to do the research, Bridge can help you collect and manage these consents.

 ### Scenario 1: Bridge manages consent

-If you are managing consents through Bridge, then any authenticated user who has not consented to research will receive a 412 HTTP response from the server when calling a participant-facing API ("Precondition Required").
-This response will include the user's session in the body of the response.
-The user is signed in, just not authorized to send or to receive data from Bridge.
+If you are managing consents through Bridge, an authenticated user will receive back a 412 HTTP response from the server when calling a participant-facing API ("Precondition Required").
+This response will include [the user's session](/#UserSessionInfo) in the body of the response.
+The user is authenticated, but not authorized to send or to receive data from Bridge.

-To consent, the user must [send a consent record to the API](/swagger-ui/index.html#/Consents/createConsentSignature).
+To consent, the user must [send a consent record to the API](/swagger-ui/index.html#/Consents/createConsentSignature) (the subpopulation GUID for the default consent is the study identifier, the same used to authenticate with the correct study when contacting the Bridge server).
 The call returns the user's session updated with the new consent status.
 Thereafter, participant-facing calls will work as expected.

-Bridge can support multiple consent groups (initially, a Bridge study will have one default consent group that is required, and the subpopulation GUID for that group will be the study's identifier).
+Bridge can support multiple [consent groups](/#Subpopulation) (initially, a Bridge study will have one default consent group that is required, but this is configurable).
 It will determine all the consent groups that apply to a user (see [customizing content](/articles/filtering.html)), and the user will need to consent to all required consent groups before accessing Bridge services.
 Users do not need to agree to optional consents to use Bridge services.
-If you update the contents of a consent document after a user has signed it, this will be noted in the user's session, but they will not be required to consent again.
+If you update the contents of a consent document after a user hask signed it, this will be noted in the user's session, but they will not be required to consent again.

 At the time of consent, a signed version of the document will sent via email or SMS link to the user for their records (this feature can be disabled).
-You can update the consent document contents and save new versions of this document; when you wish to do so, you can publish a new version as the approved version of the consent to present to users.
+You can [update the consent document contents and save new versions of this document;](/swagger-ui/index.html#/Study%20Consents) when you wish to do so, you can [publish](/swagger-ui/index.html#/Study%20Consents/publishConsent) a new version as the approved version of the consent to present to users.

 ### Scenario 2: No electronic consent required